 -

-Add the peppers and carrots: Stir in the peppers and grated carrots, and cook for 5 to 7 minutes, stirring regularly, until the vegetables begin to soften.
+Add the peppers and carrots: Stir in the grated peppers and carrots, and cook for 5 to 7 minutes, stirring regularly, until the vegetables begin to soften.

 -